Bumblebee202111/MinusOneMusic-public/README.md

 > - 一般不包括跳转界面等
 > - Other UI elements, pages or functionalities are nowhere near completed although some drafts exist.

-_The project is currently in maintenance mode, meaning no major new features will be implemented in the short term.
+_**The project is currently in [maintenance](#wtm) mode**, meaning no major new features will be implemented in the short term.
 However, I'm open to considering user requests that are not overly complex._

-> Focus has now shifted primarily to MinusTue, a minimal NCM toy app for exploring `Vue.js` **from scratch** (not part of this project).
+> Focus has now shifted primarily to MinusTue, a minimal NCM toy app for exploring `Vue.js` /`TypeScript` **from scratch** (not part of this project).
 Occasionally, I will also code for [doubean](https://github.com/Bumblebee202111/doubean-public).

 ## Features